 FSU-FAMU College of Engineering

 The funding for this project is offered by the FAMU-FSU College of Engineering.
 Dr. McConomy, Dr. Devine, and Dr. Hooker will all be Team 522’s advisors on the project and will therefore be stakeholders.
 Jeff Whitehead is a potential user and tester of our product, as well as a mentor and advisor.
-Also wishes to help us sell and distribute product if it were to be practical.

 1.2 Customer Needs: